mgscully/raytracer/README.md

 # Raytracer -- Miranda Scully

 ## Overview
 This project is a sophisticated raytracing engine that supports a range of advanced rendering features.
 It provides a versatile platform for creating high-quality, photorealistic images and animations.
 The raytracer can handle various geometric shapes, textures, and lighting models.
+Uses the GFX library which contains functionality for handling mathematic functions in V, image creation, and color qualities.
+This library was given to me by my professor.

 ## Functions

 - **Shape intersection**: implemented for sphere, quad, and planar circle